 There is also the option of returning home between visits, although you may want to minimise the amount of time you spend wearing temporary veneers.
 TV star Katie Price made the news recently when she got veneers in Turkey but suffered from a “mouth full of ulcers” and struggled to talk while wearing the temporary set.

 A quicker alternative is a type of veneer which can be milled or 3D-printed on-site, making the process much faster.
 These dental veneers typically cost more, but the quicker process means you can return home sooner.
-Read our full article on veneers to discover more about the pros and cons of the different options.

 The cost of teeth whitening in Turkey means you could save hundreds of pounds on professional in-clinic treatment.
 However, the savings probably aren’t big enough to justify a trip for teeth whitening alone.
 If you’re on holiday in Turkey anyway, it’s certainly worth looking into.

 Although there is a big market for cosmetic dentistry in Turkey, people also come for less glamorous treatments including:

 Prices are cheaper than private care in the UK for pretty much every treatment so it’s worth getting all the work you need while you have the chance.